Richard-Lynch/DSA_Anton/slides/02_lab1_assignment1.md

 * If you write images out in a sequence with numbered filenames you can turn them into a .gif or movie file.
 * Consider how you might write a function to plot a sine wave onto the image space.
+* Being primarily visual beings, a lot of computing and data can be easier to understand or demonstrate the output of if you can write an image, chart, or animation.
+You may also find it convenient to represent (or paint) input instances in an image.